 That’s not all.
 A significant number of providers require you to pay for at least a portion of your treatment up front.
 That’s where a travel protection plan from Generali Global Assistance can shine.

-Our travel medical experts can help you navigate the medical system where you’re traveling, and Medical & Dental coverage can reimburse you up to the plan maximum.
-With our No Out-of-Pocket Medical Expenses service, we can arrange upfront payment of up to $1,000 if you have an acute illness during your trip, while traveling in an area where this service is available.
+Our travel medical team can help you navigate the medical system where you’re traveling, and Medical & Dental coverage can help reimburse you up to the plan maximum.
+We may also pay covered inpatient medical bills upfront.
+Coverage is in excess of your standard coverage, except where prohibited.

 Also read: What Medicare Doesn't Cover and How Travel Insurance Can Help

-And if that’s not enough, many doctors in Quebec only speak French.
+Also, many doctors in Quebec primarily speak French.
 Luckily, if you have a travel protection plan from Generali Global Assistance, it also includes 24/7 Medical Referral and Interpretation/Translation Services.

 Also see: Top 10 Places to Visit in Canada